HMS Coventry (D118): 25 May 1982

 On 25 May 1982, Coventry and Broadsword were ordered to take up position to the north-west of Falkland Sound.
 There she would act as a decoy to draw Argentinian aircraft away from other ships at San Carlos Bay.
+Captain Hart Dyke knew it was a suicide mission: "I realised why we were doing it.
+If necessary, we were the sacrifice rather than other ships which were more important."
 In this position, close to land, with not enough open sea between her and the coast, her Sea Dart missiles would be less effective.
 Broadsword was armed with the Sea Wolf missile, which is for short range anti-aircraft and anti-missile use.

 At first, the trap worked, with FAA A-4B Skyhawk C-244 of Grupo 5 shot down north of Pebble Island by a Sea Dart.
 Pilot Capitán Hugo Ángel del Valle Palaver was killed.
 Later a FAA A-4C Skyhawk coded C-304 of Grupo 4 de Caza deployed to San Julian was shot down north east of Pebble Island by another Sea Dart while returning from a mission to San Carlos Water.
 Capitán Jorge Osvaldo García successfully ejected but was not recovered from the water.
 His body was washed ashore in a dinghy at Golding Island in 1983.
 Garcia's wingman, Lieutenant Ricardo Lucero, was also shot down by the combined San Carlos air defences.
 Teniente Lucero ejected, and was recovered by Fearless.

 The two ships then came under attack by two waves of two Argentine Douglas A-4 Skyhawks.
 The first wave carried one 1,000 lb free-fall bomb each while the aircraft of the second carried 3 x 250 kg bombs.
 The four Skyhawks flew so low that Coventry's targeting radar could not distinguish between them and the land and failed to lock on.
 Broadsword attempted to target the first pair of attackers (Captain Pablo Carballo and Lieutenant Carlos Rinke) with her Sea Wolf missile system, but her own tracking system locked down during the attack and could not be reset before the aircraft released their bombs.